 The Three Questions Prosthetic Patients Ask Over And Over

-If you wear a prosthesis and are always looking for answers to questions such as, “Can I change my shoes?” or “What’s an easier way to put shoes on on your prosthesis?,” then you’re not alone.
-At Scheck & Siress Prosthetics Inc., patients are always encourages to ask questions so when a situation arises, they are armed with adequate knowledge about their prosthesis to help them drive the right decision.
+If you wear a prosthesis and are always looking for answers to questions such as, “Can I change my shoes?” or “What’s an easier way to put shoes on your prosthesis?,” then you’re not alone.
+At Scheck & Siress Prosthetics Inc., patients are always encouraged to ask questions so when a situation arises, they are armed with adequate knowledge about their prosthesis to help them drive the right decision.
 Below are answers to the three questions practitioners at Scheck & Siress get asked over and over.